-Address space layout randomization (ASLR) aims to prevent exploitation of BOFs by placing code at random locations in memory.
+Address space layout randomization (ASLR) aims to prevent exploitatoin of BOFs by placing code at random locations in memory.
 That way, it is not trivial to set the return address to point to the payload in memory.
 This is effective against generic exploits but it is still posible to exploit BOF vulnerabilities in combination with information leaks or other techniques like heap spraying.
 Also on 32 bit systems, the address space is small enough to try a brute-force attempt until the payload in memory is hit.

-H. w^x Memory
+H. wx Memory

-w^x (also known as non-eXecutable (NX)) makes memory either writable or executable.
+wx (also known as non-eXecutable (NX)) makes memory either writable or executable.
 That way, an attacker cannot place arbitiary payloads in memory.
 There are still techniques to exploit this by reusing existing executable code.
 The retto-libc exploiting technique uses existing calls to the libc with attacker controlled parameters, e.g. if the programm uses the system command, the attacker can plant /bin/sh as parameter on the stack, followed by the address of system and get a shell on the system.
-ROP (a superset of ret-to-libc exploits) uses so called ROP gadgets, combinations of memory modifying instructions followed by the RET instruction to build instruction chains, that execute the desired shellcode.
-This is done by placing the desired return addresses in the right order on the stack and reuses the existing code to circumvent the w^x protection.
-These combinations of memory modification followed by RET instructions are called ROP chains and are turing complete [5], so in theory it is possible to implement any imaginable payload, as long as the exploited program contains enough gadgets and the overflowing buffer has enough space.
+ROP (a superset of ret-to-libc exploits) uses so called ROP gadgets, combinations of memory modifying instructions followed by the ret instruction to build instruction chains, that execute the desired shellcode.
+This is done by placing the desired return addresses in the right order on the stack and reuses the existing code to circumvent the wxx protection.